Tvrqvoise/tvrqvoise.github.io/bby-refactor/slides.md

 * Automated tests increase **confidence** about our changes
 * Because we can spend a greater percentage of time building features instead of fixing bugs, we get **better velocity** and **more agility**
 * Automated tests make manual testing more **meaningful** and **in-depth**

+--

+Problem:
+### Some pages had missing features and broken styles